 Okay, How the heck do we warm up then?

 Yeah, writing this blog has thrown me through a loop as well.
 Writing this blog, I realized that I had warmed up for competitions wrong my whole life.
 Not only that, but my coaches incorrectly instructed me about how to warm up as well.
 Really, this doesn’t come as a surprise.
 It seems like we are discovering a lot of our assumptions about “widely known fitness facts” are actually wrong.

 Okay, enough complaining, back to the science.
 You warm up to prepare physically and mentally for your exercise or competition.
-According to experts, warm ups should consist of light aerobic activity and dynamic stretching that mimic the exercises and movements you are about to perform.
+According to experts, warm-ups should consist of light aerobic activity and dynamic stretching that mimic the exercises and movements you are about to perform.
 The goal is to increase blood flow through an elevated heart rate.
-This accomplishes a couple things:
+This accomplishes a couple of things:

 - It drives more oxygen to the muscle, increasing the availability of energy to the muscle.